Pre-training vision models for the classification of alerts from wide-field time-domain surveys: Results from multi-modal models

 \section{Results from multi-modal models}

 We additionally present multi-modal models benchmarked on bright transient candidate vetting to assess if an alternative vision model can improve the in-production performance of \texttt{BTSbot}.
 The primary task of \texttt{BTSbot} in production is to identify and allocate spectroscopic follow-up resources to classify new bright transients and infant supernovae. \cite{Rehemtulla+2024_BTSbot, Rehemtulla+2025} measured model performance on this task with the completeness and purity of triggers, reflecting the importance of recovering all transients of interest without triggering follow-up for other sources.
 Maximizing general classification performance was the goal of Section~\ref{sec:results-sm} which led us to focus on ROC AUC, but here our focus is on in-production performance, so we adopt the F1 score of triggers sent.
 An F1 score is the harmonic mean of the purity and completeness, so it summarizes the performance of both priorities in a single metric.
-Table~6 of \cite{Rehemtulla+2024_BTSbot} demonstrated that generic metrics like ROC AUC are not always directly correlated with in-production metrics, so by adopting this custom metric, we can most realistically assess the performance of a model deployed in production for automatically allocating follow-up resources.
-We also do not present multi-modal results using the Legacy Survey images because they do not represent a realistic production scenario: the mismatched sky coverage of ZTF and Legacy Survey would prevent classifications for many alerts (see Section~\ref{sec:choice-btsbot}), resulting in very poor completeness.
-Image cutouts from Pan-STARRS could be substituted in place of Legacy Survey to better match the sky coverage of ZTF, however, we do also observe substantially worse maximum performance from Legacy Survey cutouts than from ZTF alert cutouts so we do not explore this option.
-We do note, however, that this result can vary based on the task chosen to benchmark on.
+Table~6 of \cite{Rehemtulla+2024_BTSbot} demonstrated that generic metrics like ROC AUC are not always directly correlated with in-production metrics, so by adopting this custom metric, we can most realistically assess the performance of a model deployed in production for automatically allocating follow-up resources. \cite{Rehemtulla+2024_BTSbot} introduces the concept of a \textit{policy}, a set of criteria which are used to determine when a request for follow-up is sent.
+Here, we use the F1 score of the \texttt{bts\_p1} policy which requires a source to have at least two alerts with \texttt{BTSbot} score $\geq$0.5 and at least one alert with $\texttt{magpsf}\leq19$ mag.\footnote{\revision{We note that slightly ($\sim1\%$) higher F1 scores can be achieved by increasing the score threshold from 0.5 to $\sim$0.8.
+As such, a policy using a higher score threshold is deployed in one of the real \texttt{BTSbot} production workflows.
+This gain is small, however, so we adopt the original \texttt{bts\_p1} policy here to maintain a direct comparison with the results presented in \cite{Rehemtulla+2024_BTSbot} without detracting from the relevance to production workflows.}}